dailystory/WordPress/plugin/readme.txt

 Yes, DailyStory works out-of-the-box with all WordPress themes.
 If you find a problem though, we’d be happy to fix it!

 ### I installed this plugin but don't have a DailyStory account.
 How can I get one?
-The easiest way to try DailyStory is to [start a trial](https://app.dailystory.com/trial).
+The easiest way to try DailyStory is to [start for free](https://dailystory.com/pricing).
 Or, you can sign up for a DailyStory commercial account - see our [license and pricing page](https://www.dailystory.com/pricing).

 ### Where can I get support?
 For technical questions, please visit Stack Overflow’s [DailyStory tag](http://stackoverflow.com/).
 For all other questions, [please contact us](https://www.dailystory.com/contact-us).